lukeredpath/betabuilder/README.md

 If you're looking for the OSX BetaBuilder app -- to which this gem owes most of the credit -- you can find it [here on Github](http://github.com/HunterHillegas/iOS-BetaBuilder).

 **Note: As of release 0.7, support for Xcode 3 is deprecated.
-Xcode 4 has been out for a year, has got much more stable as of 4.1 on Lion (or 4.2 if you've been using the betas) and it's time to moved on.
+Xcode 4 has been out for a year, has got much more stable as of 4.1 on Lion (or 4.2 if you've been using the betas) and it's time to move on.
 Generating Xcode 4 friendly archives and builds in this release still needs a bit of configuration but will become much smoother in 0.8 once Xcode 3 support is removed.**

 ## Motivation